cubee-cb/linux-vr-compat/README.md

-# linux-vr-compat
-Testing VR games on my Linux setup with WiVRn and WlxOverlay-S.
+Testing VR games with WiVRn and WlxOverlay-S.
 Other files include scripts or configs that I use.

 **Note**: Lately `amdgpu` has been encountering page faults and subsequent GPU resets for some systems, including mine.